 Adding in downtime

 While few schools and colleges reveal whether or not they paid the ransoms and how much was involved, the downtime and recovery periods that arise because of these attacks are often reported.
-This is due to schools often shutting to students for several days and/or systems being down for long periods of time.
+This is due to schools often shutting down for several days and/or systems being down for long periods of time.